Top Ten Automotive

 As the new auto industry’s trade show, AutoMobility LA features companies that are redefining mobility and driving change in transportation.
 With thousands of innovative startups emerging each year, it’s important for us to highlight the most unique ventures that are poised for success.

-One winner will be selected at 2019 AutoMobility LA by this year's esteemed panel of judges — they will receive $15,000 in cash alongside other prizes to help grow their business.
-This year's Grand Prize Winner will be announced at 4:35 pm on Tuesday, Nov.
+One winner was selected at 2019 AutoMobility LA by this year's esteemed panel of judges — they received $15,000 in cash alongside other prizes to help grow their business.
+The 2019 Grand Prize Winner was announced at 4:35 pm on Tuesday, Nov.
 19, on-stage in the Technology Pavilion (in front of the Los Angeles Convention Center).

 How it Works